- Ch.1: Choose Your Hosting Provider

 the ones you can’t.”

 It’s not an easy task to create a unique brand from the ground up.
 What should it resemble?
 What should people think of it?
 Will it strike a chord with my intended audience?
-We should ask ourselves these familiar questions when creating an image for our online store.
+When creating an image for our online store, we should ask ourselves these familiar questions.

 So what is brand identity in its purest form?
 According to HubSpot, what your brand says, your values, how you explain your product, and how you want people to feel when they connect with it all make up your brand identity.
 Your brand identity is your company’s personality and a promise to your customers.